 Configuring your Hopper is one of the most important things you can do since it determines your trading strategy's effectiveness.
-It may seem challenging, but we're sure you'll get the hang of it very quickly once you get the logic behind it.
+It may seem challenging, but you'll get the hang of it quickly once you get the logic behind it.

-The configuration, or config as we call it, is separated into four parts.
+Your Hopper’s configuration, or config as we call it, is separated into four parts.
 Baseconfig, Config pools, Signals and Triggers.
-It's easy.
-You configure your default settings for your Hopper in the Base config.
+To configure your default settings for your Hopper, use the Base config.
 Do you want separate settings for specific coins?
 Create a Config Pool with different settings for particular currencies.
 This will override your default Baseconfig.

 You can also configure the signals you follow.
-These are trading signals sent out by third-party analysts, that your Hopper can trade automatically on.
-Subscribe to signalers in the marketplace en configure them in the "Signals" section.
+These are trading signals sent out by third-party analysts that your Hopper can trade on automatically.
+Subscribe to signalers in the marketplace and configure them in the "Signals" section.

-Triggers are specific actions that you want your Hopper to make on particular criteria.
-For example, if you wish your Hopper to stop running at all when Bitcoin goes up 5%, you create a trigger that ensures that for you.
-This specific setting could be handy if you are trading BTC pairs since you would make a loss if Bitcoin rises too much.
+Triggers are specific actions that you want your Hopper to make based on particular criteria.
+For example, if you wish your Hopper to stop running at all when Bitcoin goes up 5%, you create a trigger for that circumstance.
+This specific setting could be handy if you are trading BTC pairs for example, since you would make a loss if Bitcoin rose too much.

 We'll cover the Baseconfig in this chapter of the documentation.

 The Base config consists of three parts: General, Buying, and Selling.